 The Shireburne Coat of Arms on the tomb effigy at Mytton Churches Shirburn Chapel.

 de Lacy family connection on Sir Richard Shireburne`s tomb coat of arms; The 4 quadrants represent the male ancestral line of Sir Richard Shireburne.The upper left quarter may be of the Shireburne family.
-The upper right and lower left quarters both show eagles; one eagle may (?) represent the Norman de Mitton family as precursors to the Baileys and a second eagle was added to combine the Bailey scion descendants of the Mittons who were the precursor family.
-The Baileys are always two eagles as a result, commingling the result of the two families, never just one.
-The fourth quarter at the bottom right appears to be a rapacious eagle.
+The Baileys are always two eagles as a result, combining the two families, never just one.
+The fourth quarter at the bottom right appears to be a “rapacious eagle” (see below).
 This de Lacy family denotation on the effigies is the contention of James Croston in his book; “Nooks and Corners of Lancashire and Cheshire”;

 “The body of the tomb is enriched with heraldic shields representing the family alliances”.
 James Croston, “Nooks and Corners of Lancashire and Cheshire

 “He (being Sir Richard Shireburne) commenced the building of the present mansion of Stonyhurst, a portion of which still exists, employing in the decoration some of the stone carvings from the neighboring Abbey of Whalley, among them being noticeable two shields of arms, one bearing the cognizance of the Lacie`s, the founder of that house.” http://tinyurl.com/de-Lacy-Arms